Greatest Common Factor Of 5 And 2

 Start with the Basics

-For instance, try listing the factors of numbers like 15, 24, and 36.
+Here's a good example: try listing the factors of numbers like 15, 24, and 36.
 Then, identify the prime numbers among these factors.
 Once you are comfortable with these basic concepts, you can move on to finding the GCF of pairs of numbers.

 Use Prime Factorization Wisely

 Prime factorization is a powerful tool for finding the greatest common factor, especially when dealing with larger numbers.
-However, it can be time-consuming if not done efficiently.
+Still, it can be time-consuming if not done efficiently.
 Here are some tips for using prime factorization effectively:

 • Start by dividing the number by the smallest prime number, 2.
 If it is divisible, continue dividing by 2 until it is no longer divisible.